Polr URL Shortener Admin Takeover

 return view('setup_thanks')->with('success', 'Set up completed!
 Thanks for using Polr!');

 I set up a new instance, configuring it to use a fresh RDS MySQL database.
-I then headed over to the application URL and configured the first step by setting the database credentials, site settings, etc.
+I then navigated to the application URL and configured the first step by setting the database credentials, site settings, etc.

 I constructed the malicious cookie, and using curl I sent the malicious request to the setup endpoint, which returned a 200 status, and the HTML for the setup success page.